paulca55/markdown-docs/Web Development Tools.md

 Now that we are using a custom local environment we need to configure Xdebug.

-- Go to your local WordPress install path E.g. `/PATH_WHERE_YOU_INSTALLED_WORDPRESS/conf/php/7.x.x/php.ini`
+- Go to your local WordPress install path E.g. `/PATH_WHERE_YOU_INSTALLED_WORDPRESS/conf/php/7.x.x/php.ini`.
-- Search for the `[Xdebug]` section
+- Search for the `[Xdebug]` section.
-- Add the following line in this section
+- Add the following line in this section.

 ```ini
 xdebug.remote_autostart = 1